I am sorry but I am no longer taking any cake bookings.

 This is probably the question that is asked most of all, and the one that is the most difficult to answer.
 The short answer is that there is no fixed cost or price range – it is different from cake to cake.
 All of my cakes are unique, tailored to your design, size, ingredients, dietary requirements and complexity, time and skills required for the decoration.
 The price reflects the combination of all of these things.
 Modelled figures, handmade ornaments and flowers take time to make and therefore add to the cost of the cake.

 If you are interested in a cake, please get in touch and we can have a chat.
 Don’t worry if you don’t have a firm idea of the design – I can suggest several options based on a given theme for you to choose from.

 Please do take the time to browse through some of my recent cake galleries.

 Please provide a 50% deposit for all cakes to secure your order.
 For celebration cakes and cupcakes the outstanding balance must be paid on delivery of the cake.
 For Wedding cakes the balance must be paid 2 weeks before the Wedding.

 How far in advance do I need to order my cake?

 You may order your cake as early as you like.
-Preferably celebration cakes and cupcakes should be ordered at least 2 weeks ahead and Wedding cakes at least 6-8 weeks ahead.
+At the moment I am very busy and finding that I am often fully booked for celebration cakes 3 or 4 weeks ahead.
+Some weekends seem to book up very quickly.
+Wedding cakes should be ordered as far in advance as possible as I like to keep the week free to give my full attention to your cake.
 Fruit cakes should be ordered at least 8 weeks in advance.
-It is sometimes possible to fit in a late cake order so please do ask!
+It is sometimes possible to fit in a late cake order though so please do ask!